lukaszmojek/HearingBooks.Web/HearingBooks.Obsidian/Pricing/CooperationWIthAuthors.md

 #pricing
 #earning
+#users

 ## Cooperation with authors
 To make that more convinient for the smaller authors to not only have e-books available but also audio books of their creations, there should be arrengement between our parties.
-When author agrees to cooperate with HearingBooks, he agrees, that we will be taking 30% of the income from the audiobooks generated for him.
+When author agrees to cooperate with HearingBooks, he agrees, that we will be taking 40% of the income from the audiobooks generated for him.

 ### Scenarios: